Francis Stuart: Time in Berlin

 Between March 1942 and January 1944 Stuart worked as part of the Redaktion-Irland (also sometimes referred to as Irland-Redaktion, "Editorial Ireland" in English) team, reading radio broadcasts containing Nazi ideology and propaganda which were aimed at and heard in Ireland.
 Before deciding to accept this job he discussed it with Frank Ryan, and they agreed that no anti-Semitic or anti-Soviet statements should be made.
 He was dropped from the Redaktion-Irland team in January 1944 because he objected to the anti-Soviet material that was presented to him and deemed essential by his supervisors.
 His passport was taken from him by the Gestapo after this event.

 In his radio broadcasts, he frequently spoke with admiration of Hitler and expressed the hope that a victorious Nazi Germany would help create a united Ireland.
 After the war, he maintained that he was not drawn to Germany by support for Nazism, but that he was fascinated by wartime Germany as a dark spectacle of the grotesque and as a celebration of destruction.
 Stuart described one such event at the Berlin Olympic stadium in June 1939 as: "A most amazing thing.
 Such a spectacle and organisation."

 Antisemitism

-Stuart is known to have read only one piece of what might be considered antisemitic propaganda for Redaktion-Irland: his first.
+Stuart is known to have written only one piece of what might be considered antisemitic propaganda for Redaktion-Irland: his first.
 Whilst enthralled with the macabre spectacle of wartime Nazi Germany, he is also on record via his letters as deploring much of what he saw around him.

-However, Stuart did write the following in a 1924 Sinn Féin pamphlet (discovered by journalist Brendan Barrington, see Bibliography):Austria, in 1921, had been ruined by the war, and was far, far poorer than Ireland is today, for besides having no money she was overburdened with innumerable debts.
+However, Stuart did write the following in a 1924 Sinn Féin pamphlet:Austria, in 1921, had been ruined by the war, and was far, far poorer than Ireland is today, for besides having no money she was overburdened with innumerable debts.
 At that time Vienna was full of Jews, who controlled the banks and the factories and even a large part of the Government; the Austrians themselves seemed about to be driven out of their own city.

-Simon Sebag Montefiore later interviewed the elderly poet, noting that ‘During my interview with Stuart in 1997, he showed no regret for backing Adolf Hitler and reveled in quoting chilling outrageous reflections on the toxic nature of Jews.’